 View the original recipe via:

 If you're using bacon with rind (skin), it's best to remove it so you won't have any hard pieces in your frikandel.
-DIVIDE the bacon and chicken into coarse pieces and add them to your food processor.
+Divide the bacon and chicken into coarse pieces and add them to your food processor.

-PEEL and coarsely chop the onion and garlic cloves.
-Note: Its not possible to use a blender, cause mostly they won't handle dry ingredients that well.
+Peel and coarsely chop the onion and garlic cloves.
+Note: It's not possible to use a blender, cause mostly they won't handle dry ingredients that well.

-COMBINE the spices in a small bowl along with the bread crumbs.
-ADD the coarsely chopped onion and garlic to the food processor and MIX with the meat for about a minute.
+Combine the spices in a small bowl along with the bread crumbs.
+Add the coarsely chopped onion and garlic to the food processor and mix with the meat for about a minute.

-STOP the food processor and add the spices.
-MIX until you've reached a smooth and firm mixture.
-Meanwhile CLEAN your work surface and add a little bit of water to it.
+Stop the food processor and add the spices.
+Mix until you've reached a smooth and firm mixture.
+Meanwhile, clean your work surface and add a little bit of water to it.

 As soon as it boils, turn the heat down and transfer the frikandellen wrapped in cling film to the water.
-COOK the frikandellen for about 10 minutes, so they're completely done on all sides.
+Cook the frikandellen for about 10 minutes, so they're completely done on all sides.

-FREEZE them and as soon as they're frozen you can transfer them easily to a ziplock bag.
+Freeze them and as soon as they're frozen you can transfer them easily to a ziplock bag.
 This way they can be frozen without being all one large lump.

-HEAT the frying oil to a temperature of 180 degrees Celsius or 350 degrees Fahrenheit.
+Heat frying oil to a temperature of 180 degrees Celsius or 350 degrees Fahrenheit.
 Deep-fry the frikandellen until they're golden brown.

-SERVE with chopped onion, curry and mayonnaise for a 'frikandel speciaal'.
+Serve with chopped onion, curry and mayonnaise for a 'frikandel speciaal'.
 Enjoy these homemade Dutch frikandellen!